-The proposed project involves the development of a new 3-story, 18-unit, multi-family dwelling complex, 36 feet high.
-The project will provide 45 parking spaces in a semi-subterranean parking garage.
-This project will require Design Review Board approval for the design.
-The Planning Commission approval is required for a tract map/condominium.
+The proposed project involves the development of a new 3-story, 12-unit, multi-family dwelling complex, 39 feet high.
+The project will provide 29 parking spaces in a semi-subterranean parking garage.
+This project will require Design Review Board approval for the design and Planning Commission approval for the tentative tract map.